theangelang/Planno_Ivyhacks/README.md

 # Planno

-This is out Ivhacks project named Planno !
+This is our Ivyhacks project named Planno !
 A plenner and task manager